Saturday, November 21, 2015

 He dropped his hand.
 “If you say so.”

-The Emperor, half-laughed, but his happy surprise was obvious—he tossed his plate of food aside and rose from the bed.
+The Emperor, half-laughed, but his happy surprise was obvious—he tossed aside his plate and rose from the bed.
 “It’s working!
 You must continue!”

 Cair bowed.
 “Yes, it’s working.”
-He pointed to a line on the floor, “But if it pleases your imperial majesty . . .”
+He pointed to a chalk circle on the floor, “But if it pleases your imperial majesty . . .”

 Cair spoke to Beatriss in a low whisper, warning her that once Cair's magic had taken its full effect, and Beatriss's natural flesh was restored, the Emperor intended to add her to his harem.
-Cair had another idea-- the same one he had proposed to Bayan-- that they should join together in escaping Khanbaliq and Xiaodang altogether.
-Beatriss said that she would need time to think it over.
+Cair had another idea-- the same one he had proposed to Bayan-- that they should join together in escaping Khanbaliq and Zhau-Dang altogether.

-The next morning, the Emperor made his intentions known to Beatriss.
-Yes, he did want her as a mate, but less for his carnal pleasure than for the sake of son whom a woman of such proven martial talents could bear for him.
-He went on to discuss a visitor from Monravia and his garden . . .
+Later that afternoon, the Emperor made his full intentions known to Beatriss.
+Yes, he did want her as a mate, but more than his carnal pleasure, he was ambitious for another son.
+Not just any son, but the son whom a woman of such proven martial talents could bear for him.
+He went on to discuss horse-breeding and the lessons of a visiting shaman from far-off Monravia who grew the most delicious snow peas . . .

-Beatriss did not follow the Emperor's interest in snow peas, but she did understand that the Emperor would consult his astrologers on the best time for her to conceive a son, and if she cooperated, she could, after a year or so, leave Khanbaliq with the Emperor's blessings, and with his assistance in constructing her own small rural fortress.
+Beatriss did not follow everything he said, but she did understand that the Emperor would consult his astrologers on the best time for her to conceive a son.
+If she cooperated, she could, after a year or so, leave Khanbaliq with the Emperor's blessings, and with his assistance in constructing her own small rural fortress.
 The boy would stay in Khanbaliq and be taught to be a great general.
+The more immediate boon, of having her body fully restored to flesh and blood, was left unsaid.

 Wednesday, May 6, 2015